UCSD-ECE141/assignment1/README.md

 - If you're a unix user, install a modern C++ compiler, gdb, and your favorite code editor; makefiles may be provided
 - There are other options (e.g. CLion) if the given options don't meet your needs

-Estimated newbie time: < 1 hour
+Estimated newbie time: < 1 hour.

 ## Part 3 - Build, debug, checkin working code to github